Emily Dickinson's "'Why do I love' You, Sir?"

 Therefore, Thomas H. Johnson restored her poems to the originals as found in the bundles of poem written in her own handwriting.
 Thus, the reader must be aware that Dickinson might have been persuaded to alter some of her quirks for publication, if she had been assured that her meaning would not be changed but instead made clearer by the changes.

-The odd punctuation of this poem, especially the first line, is an example that, no doubt, which would have been altered by an editor after close consultation with the poet.
+The odd punctuation of this poem, especially the first line, is an example of a Dickinsonian quirk which, no doubt, would have been altered by an editor after close consultation with the poet.
 Indeed, it would be fascinating to hear Dickinson’s explanation for placing “Why do I love” in quotation marks, making it appear as a unit of thought that seems to address the second person “You.”

 Readers cannot know for certain what significance that odd punctuation might have had for Dickinson; therefore, modern readers must simply omit the quotation marks as they begin the poem.